THE CRIMSON GROUP, INC.

 BEG Add

-Easter Seal Foundation of New Hampshire and Vermont (A) Popular Item
+Easter Seal Foundation of New Hampshire and Vermont Popular Item

 The (A) case presents an organization in financial difficulties, and a new CEO has just taken over.
 Students must propose changes to the management control system and other organizational features.
 The (B) case (short enough for an in-class handout) describes what he did, and students are asked to assess his actions.